bragehs/FPL_forecast/README.md

 I have also created an endpoint on huggingFace which returns a prediction for a player for the next gameweek when requesting with player id.

 This endpoint is used to display predictions for selected players on the website https://fpl-forecast.vercel.app/

+## TODO

+### monte carlo
+even though the model is performing decently, its quite annoying that the output range is mostly between 0-4.
+I think its not smart to just output the raw total points like i am doing now.
+I could instead output all variables which determine points (goals, assists, clean sheet etc) and then do monte carlo simulations of poisson distributions to hopefully get more variety of points.
+Perhaps the average would still be quite low, but there is at least more potential to display more meaning forecasts.

+### separate model for each position
+could try separate model for each position, so the model does not have to learn the points differences on its own.

+### use LightGBM or XGBoost
+i tried XGBoost but did not do proper tuning, with proper tuning it would probably be at least as good as LSTM. could also give more insights into important features